instillai/deep-learning-mini-course/README.rst

 For contribution, please create a pull request and we will investigate it promptly.
 Once again, we appreciate your kind feedback and support.

-Please feel free to contact us at wandrew8@vt.edu for any feedback, questions, and concerns.
+Please feel free to contact any of the developers for any feedback, questions, and concerns.

 ========================